 Primary English Teaching Association of Australia (PETAA) have units of work around multilingual and plurilingual texts, book reviews as well as teacher references on teaching EAL/D students effectively.

-For information on digital storybooks with multilingual elements, see:
+For information on digital storybooks with multilingual elements, visit:

 The links between engaged, regular reading of literature and student achievement are well established in the research literature.
 Large scale international assessments such as the Programme for International Student Assessment (PISA) and the Progress in International Reading Literacy Study (PIRLS) – both administered through the Organisation for Economic Co-operation and Development (OECD) – reveal strong correlations between reading engagement and reading achievement.
 These international studies reveal that Australian students – at both primary and secondary school level – are less engaged and motivated in relation to reading than similar aged students in many other countries.
 This has implications for issues of text selection, student voice and choice, and the ways reading is implemented in classrooms.
-Many research studies (see for example, Guthrie, 2008; Graff, 2010) reveal that students can be more directly engaged (or re-engaged) with reading when:
+Research studies such as Guthrie (2008) and, Graff (2010) reveal that students can be more directly engaged (or re-engaged) with reading when:

 - they are given choices in what they read

-- the reading itself is valued (rather than, especially, written response)
+- the reading itself is valued (rather than, focusing on written response)

 - classroom reading embraces both paper-based and online texts